To inspire action for greater justice and sustainability

 The Positive Spirit of a Place

 This group is part of the World Commission on Protected Areas of IUCN, the International Union for Conservation of Nature.
-InterEnvironment Institute has provided its chair and secretariat since it started in 2005.
+InterEnvironment Institute provided its chair and secretariat from 2003 to 2024.

 URBAN PROTECTED AREAS